cryptopunkscc/crypton/README.md

 [latest pre-release](https://github.com/cryptopunkscc/crypton/releases/tag/latest) each commit.

 ## Features
-The first-in-last-out (FILO) queue of all features in project scope.
+The FIFO queue of all features in project scope.
 Usually the highest priority has `work in progress` section the next it last item from `Road map`.

 ### Road map